How It Works

 - The use of a syringe with a large-bore needle or with a liposuction cannula

-Your doctor will decide the best area to use as the donor area but typical donor areas include the inner thighs, inner knees and the stomach.
+Your doctor will decide the best body location to serve as the donor area.
+But typical donor areas include the inner thighs, inner knees and the stomach.

 Your doctor may recommend follow-up fat grafting to augment or further improve the results of the operation.